Stephen Eustáquio: Senior

 In February 2019, Eustáquio committed to play for Canada at senior level.
 Upon his return from his knee injury, he received his first call-up to the team on 1 October 2019 for a CONCACAF Nations League fixture against the United States.
 He made his debut on 15 November, coming from the bench for Mark-Anthony Kaye in the second half of the 4–1 away defeat.

-Eustáquio was named to a 60-man preliminary squad for the 2021 CONCACAF Gold Cup on 18 June, before being included in the final squad for the tournament.
+Eustáquio was named to a 60-man preliminary squad for the 2021 CONCACAF Gold Cup on 18 June, before making the final cut for the tournament.
 He scored his first international goal in the first group fixture on 11 July, a 4–1 win over Martinique in Kansas City, and added a direct free kick four days later to open a 4–1 defeat of Haiti at the same venue.
 Canada made the semi-finals, with him concluding the 2–0 victory against Costa Rica in the last eight.

 Eustáquio was called-up to the 2022 FIFA World Cup squad, playing two games in a group-stage elimination.
+In June 2023, he was selected for the 2023 CONCACAF Nations League Finals.
+Later that month, he made the final 23-man squad due to appear at the 2023 Gold Cup, but withdrew shortly before the start of the tournament.

+On 20 March 2024, Eustáquio was named captain by head coach Mauro Biello for the Copa América qualifying play-offs against Trinidad and Tobago.
+In June, he was picked for the finals in the United States, being appointed vice-captain behind Alphonso Davies by manager Jesse Marsch.

+Eustáquio was named in Canada's squad for the 2025 CONCACAF Gold Cup, but faced a scheduling conflict due to Porto's participation in the 2025 FIFA Club World Cup.

 Personal life

-Eustáquio's older brother, Mauro, is also a former professional soccer player.
+Eustáquio's older brother, Mauro, was also a professional soccer player.
 He represented Canada at under-20 and under-23 levels.

+In April 2024, one year after the death of his mother from brain cancer, Eustáquio's father Armando died of a heart attack.